patchshorts/cgodwin.io/src/posts/architecting-security-compliance-solutions-in-gcp.md

 * Temporary file system directories

 ### Identity Aware Proxies(IAP)
-IAP are Layer 7 proxies which are capable of allowing or denying HTTP(S) requests based on IAM policy and idenity membership.
-If a user making the request doesn't have an idenity associated with it, the user will be redirected to a Google Oath page to sign into to a Google account or single signon account.
+IAP are Layer 7 proxies which are capable of allowing or denying HTTP(S) requests based on IAM policy and identity membership.
+If a user making the request doesn't have an identity associated with it, the user will be redirected to a Google Oath page to sign into to a Google account or single signon account.
 Once an identity is associated with the request, and if the identity is allowed to access the resource, then the IAP forwards the connection to its destination.

 Using IAP Proxies in front of app are ways you can limit access to parts or all of your application based on Google account.
 IAP for On-Premises Apps is Googles way of protecting Apps in Hybrid-Cloud Networking environments with IAM.